laHermes/diary-app/README.md

   - [x] Auth using NextAuth.js
   - [x] API routes to CRUD diary entries
   - [x] Ability for the user to delete its account and entries
+  - [x] Journal entry validation with zod

 - TODO

   - [ ] Unit testing with react testing library
   - [ ] E2E testing with cypress
   - [ ] Pagination / Lazy Loading for entries
-  - [ ] Add entry validation with zod

 # Disclaimer

 _diaryapp_ ("this software") is not a consumer product and provides no warranty of any kind.
 By using this software, you agree that you are doing so at your own risk.
 The creators of this software are not responsible for loss of data or other damages that may result in its operation.
-You are welcome to open an issue or a pull request.
-Contributors and testers are welcome and appreciated.